-Jia Yan is a partner of our Corporate Department and a Co-Chair of our Shanghai and Beijing offices.
+Jia Yan is a partner of our Corporate Department, the Chief Representative of our Shanghai office and a Co-Chair of our Shanghai and Beijing offices.

 Mr. Yan primarily represents clients in M&A and financing, Hong Kong and U.S. IPOs, corporate restructuring, fund formation and private equity investments.
 Mr. Yan also has significant experience in international dispute resolutions and real estate transactions.